ndwork/picsWithStructuredSparsity/ReadMe.txt

 run_structuredSparseSENSE.m and
 run_generateResults.m

-The data that is included is from the SPIRiT v0.3 download, which is shared by Michael Lustig at the following web addres:  https://people.eecs.berkeley.edu/~mlustig/Software.html
+The data for these codes to function is shared in the SPIRiT v0.3 directory by Michael Lustig at https://people.eecs.berkeley.edu/~mlustig/Software.html.
+Simple copy the brain_8ch.mat file from that download into the data subdirectory, and then hit run.

 run_structuredSparseSENSE simply generates a single image using the technique presented in the manuscript with the wavelet transform.